Adding/editing a chat

 Next chat time

-- No repeats - publish the specified time only- only the Next chat time will be published.
-This could be used to schedule special events or meetings or simply to help learners identify a common time in which they can expect to find other learners in the chat room.
+- No repeats - publish the specified time only--This setting will cause only the date and time selected for the Next chat time to be published.
+The date and time will be displayed on the course calendar as well as when the learners click on the title of the chat room in the course content area.
+Published chat times could be used to schedule special events or meetings or simply to help learners identify a common time in which they can expect to find other learners in the chat room.

-- If you have any concerns about discussions that might take place in your chat room, you may want to keep transcripts to check the suitablility of what is discussed.
-If your learners are using the chatroom to collaborate on a group project you won't want to delete the messages until the project is complete.
+If you have any concerns about discussions that might take place in your chat room, you may want to keep transcripts for an extended period of time to allow the transcripts to be used for documentation.
+Likewise, you may find the documentation provided by the transcript to be useful for accreditation or evaluative purposes.
+Another consideration is how long you expect your learners to need access to the transcript.
+For instance, if learners are using the chat room to collaborate on a group project, you won’t want to delete the messages until that project is completed and assessed.

 Everyone can view past sessions

-- Decide here whether or not allow everyone to view past chat sessions.
-(Teachers can always view past sessions)
+You can decide here whether or not allow everyone to view past chat sessions.

 Common module settings

 Another location to set the group mode for the activity.
 If group mode is forced in the course settings then this setting will be ignored.